coursera/courier/index.md

 When using Pegasus language bindings to build applications:

 * Languages share a common understanding of the structure of the data they read and write.
-* Language binding generators eliminate the tedious and error prone process of manually writing serializers and transcribing type information from one language to another.
+* Language binding generators eliminate the tedious and error prone process of manually writing serializers.
-* Consistency in data modeling it promoted, often resulting in JSON data that is easier to understand and work with.
+* Consistent data modeling is promoted, often resulting in JSON data that is easier to understand and work with.

 **Multiple data protocols**